Diquis

 The Diquis culture (sometimes spelled Diquís) was a pre-Columbian indigenous culture of Costa Rica that flourished from AD 700 to 1530.
 The word "diquís" means "great waters" or "great river" in the Boruca language.
 The Diquis formed part of the Greater Chiriqui culture that spanned from southern Costa Rica to western Panama.

+Cultural manifestations

+Three types of artifacts have been found in the delta that are unique to the region and appear to have been part of the specialized industry for the production of power symbols: Stone spheres, Peg-based statues that depict women and men, and the delta’s metallurgy, represented by gold and tumbaga artifacts.